Jerome Kaino: 2016-2018

 Kaino struggled with injury throughout 2016, but still managed to play for New Zealand in 12 All Blacks tests.
 Kaino scored his final international try for New Zealand on 20 August 2016 as the All Blacks beat the Wallabies by 42-8.
 This season most notably included the 40-29 defeat to Ireland in Chicago where Kaino was featured out of position as lock, due to injury previously received by Brodie Retallick and Sam Whitelock against Australia.
 Kaino struggled to perform well in the unfamiliar role against Ireland and was replaced by test debutant Scott Barrett in the 45th minute.

 Kaino recovered from a knee injury to be selected as a member of the All Blacks' 33-man squad for the 2017 Pasifika Challenge and three-test series against the touring British & Irish Lions team.
 Becoming one of few players to play against the Lions in multiple tours, Kaino took part in the first test of the 2017 series on 24 June 2017 by starting at blindside flanker for his home crowd at Eden Park.
 Kaino was subbed off in the 45th minute, being replaced by Ardie Savea as the All Blacks went on to win 30-15.
 Kaino was unfortunately subbed off less than 30 minutes into the second test of the Lions series due to the red-carding of Blues teammate Sonny Bill Williams.
 Kaino was replaced by debutant Ngani Laumape so that the All Blacks were not a back short at set-piece.
 Kaino was also yellow-carded in the third test's 49th minute for a swinging forearm on Lions lock Alun Wyn Jones, who had to be replaced by Courtney Lawes as he copped a blow from Kaino's arm.
 The series was disappointing for Kaino and for the All Blacks who allowed the Lions to break multiple records as the series was drawn 1-1.

-Following the drawn Lions series, Kaino was selected for the 2017 Rugby Championship but did not play in the competition due to personal reasons, making his first ITM Cup appearance for Auckland in 7 years.
+Following the drawn Lions series, Kaino was selected for the 2017 Rugby Championship but did not play in the competition for personal reasons, making his first ITM Cup appearance for Auckland in 7 years.
 Kaino's absence from the Rugby Championship saw him lose his starting spot to Liam Squire and Vaea Fifita who spent the 2017 putting forward cases to make the number 6 jersey theirs.
 Kaino started at number 8 in the All Blacks' 31-22 win over the Barbarians on the end-of-year tour but was subbed off with a posterior cruciate ligament injury in the 45th minute and replaced by Sam Cane.

 Kaino announced his signing to Toulouse in 2018, effectively retiring from international rugby.